 All submissions will be anonymously reviewed by the abstract review committee.
 Each abstract is submitted for peer review by members of the abstract review committee.
 Each abstract is anonymously adjudicated by at least two members of the committee.

 The registration to SVRI Forum 2022 includes entry to all main conference sessions from 19 – 23 September 2022, teas and lunches for the duration of the conference, exhibition viewing, and conference materials.
 Registration for pre-conference workshops is at an additional cost.
-More information on pre-conference workshops to be announced in the coming months.
+Registration for pre-conference workshops is at an additional cost.
+Please see more information on Forum 2022 workshops here..
 Please see the SVRI Forum registration page for more information.

 No, your attendance is not confirmed until payment has been received in full.

 We strongly suggest that you register ahead of time as space is limited.
 Our ability to offer onsite registration is fully dependent on capacity.

 Bursaries are funding dependent and more information forthcoming.

 Please note that priority will be given to applicants from low- and middle-income countries.